Fistsofury/fists-goldpanning/README.md

 5. Ensure you edit the config.lua to match your river or water scripts.
 6. Make sure you have all other items in your database or change the config
 7. if you want to use my images look in the image folder
+8. Check DEPENDENCIES! and make sure they are ensure before the script

 ## Usage